Jacky Ickx: Lotus (1974–1975)

-Later career: 1976–1979
+Later career (1976–1979)

 It seemed that the end of Ickx's career was near.
-After Fittipaldi left McLaren, Ickx was thought likely to get the drive, but tobacco company promoter John Hogan preferred James Hunt.
+After Fittipaldi left McLaren, Ickx was at the "top of the list."
+However, James Hunt got the drive, allegedly because McLaren's chief sponsor John Hogan had known Hunt for many years.
+(After Hunt's death, Hogan claimed that he preferred Ickx but McLaren leadership wanted Hunt.)
 In 1976 Ickx began the season with Wolf–Williams Racing (then entering as "Frank Williams Racing Cars"), but after three races signed with the new team of Walter Wolf Racing, which had substantial financial backing from Wolf.
 The Wolf team were also running the Wolf–Williams FW05 which was essentially a rebadged Hesketh 308C from 1975 and was uncompetitive.
 However, at the Race of Champions, Ickx was challenging Hunt and Alan Jones for the lead, when Ickx's visor ripped off.
 In the world championship races he failed to qualify on four occasions, (a first in his career) achieving a degree of respectability only with a 7th in Spain and a good drive to 10th out of 19 finishers in the French GP in a car which, in the estimate of James Hunt and Chris Amon, was worse than useless.
 Nevertheless, for a large payment from Wolf, Amon agreed to swap drives with Ickx and Ickx raced the rest of the season in the fast and fragile Lotus styled Ensign N176, in which design Amon had suffered horrific breakages at Zolder and in the Swedish GP.
 For most of the Dutch GP, Ickx moved through the field, running the third fastest lap and on most laps was the fastest car in the race.
 With a newer Cosworth engine, Ickx probably would have won, but the under-maintained engine expired ten laps from the end.
 In the Italian race, Ickx drove at competitive pace in a Grand Prix for the last time, when he finished tenth, only 30 seconds behind winner Ronnie Peterson, hard on the tail of Carlos Reutemann in a works Ferrari 312T2 in ninth.
 After a bad crash at the United States Grand Prix at Watkins Glen which he was lucky to have survived with only ankle injuries, Ickx only competed sporadically.
 In 1977 Ickx competed in only one Grand Prix at Monaco for Ensign finishing tenth.
 In 1978 he entered four Grands Prix, again for Ensign but only achieved a twelfth place at Zolder.
 In the Swedish Grand Prix at Anderstorp Ickx failed to qualify.

 In 1979, he ended his career as a Grand Prix driver at Ligier, standing in for the injured Patrick Depailler, gaining a fifth and sixth, but finding the ground effect cars dangerous and disconcerting, ill-suited to his precise style.
 Outside of Formula One, Ickx continued to win races in various sports car series, which he had decided to concentrate on exclusively.